 Construction activities required for wood-to-steel pole replacement, pole removal, and undergrounding of distribution lines outside the CNF would be similar to those described for the Proposed Action.
 Due to the large number of poles to be removed and replaced, and the significant amount of construction required to underground approximately four miles of distribution lines outside of the CNF-consisting of portions of C79, C440, and C449-a large number of crews would be required to work on multiple electric lines throughout the approximate five-year construction schedule.
-In addition, because of the overlapping construction schedules for these lines and the amount of equipment required to operate during construction activities, pollutant emissions resulting from heavy equipment used during construction are anticipated to exceed levels established by the SDAPCD for VOCs, NO_x, CO, and PM{2.5}.
+In addition, because of the overlapping construction schedules for these lines and the amount of equipment required to operate during construction activities, pollutant emissions resulting from heavy equipment used during construction are anticipated to exceed levels established by the SDAPCD for VOCs, NOx, CO, and PM2.5.
 SDG&E would implement APM-AIR-01 to reduce excess engine idling and minimize potential emissions for these sources.
-Table 19: Criteria Air Pollutant Exceedances During Construction - Similar Actions lists the criteria air pollutants for which applicable thresholds would be exceeded during construction of Similar Actions, as well as the approximate number of days during which exceedances would occur.
+Table 19: Criteria Air Pollutant Exceedances During Construction - Similar Actions lists the threshold and maximum emissions rate (lbs/day) for criteria air pollutants during construction of Similar Actions, as well as the approximate number of days during which exceedances would occur.